 Tuesday, March 12, 2013

-Phil was accepted to several good law schools.
+McGill was accepted to several good law schools.
 He wanted a good school with a sense of community, an excellent faculty and a strong business and tax program.
-While mulling over options in California, Phil emailed Professor Frank Partnoy: "I'm debating where to go to law school.
+While mulling over options in California, McGill emailed Professor Frank Partnoy: "I'm debating where to go to law school.
 Can I meet with you?"
-They did meet, and Profressor Partnoy talked to Phil for about 20 minutes.
+They did meet, and Profressor Partnoy talked to McGill for about 20 minutes.
 "We had a lot of interests in common.
 Then he apologized and said he had to go because a senator was on the line waiting to speak with him.
 I was sold."

 But when McGill arrived at USD, he was disappointed to learn that the Business Law Society no longer existed.
 "I'd really been looking forward to getting involved in BLS.
 Then I decided this was my chance to take charge, build my profile, and bring benefits to other students as well."
 As president, McGilll moved to revitalize the reconstituted society, which now has the largest membership of any at the law school.
 "I wanted BLS to be informative and relevant.
 Many first-year students, including myself at the time, don't even know the difference between transactional practice and litigation; they don't know what jobs to apply for if they're interested in business law, or what internships would make the most sense for them.
 We try to provide mentoring and informational programs to address those needs."
 In the spring of 2012, McGill's hard work for the Business Law Society won him the USD School of Law Enhancement Award for his work to improve and enrich the USD School of Law community.
 Others also took notice of his efforts: he was awarded the Michael A. Connor Horizon Law Group Scholarship for interest and proficiency in business law.